Francesco Salata: Treaty of Rapallo

-Salata always had the strong support of Prime Minister Nitti, and was likewise supported by Giovanni Giolitti, who employed him in the negotiations that led to the signing of the treaty of Rapallo in 1920.
+Salata always had the strong support of Prime Minister Nitti, and was likewise supported by Giovanni Giolitti, who employed him in the negotiations that led to the signing of the treaty of Rapallo in 1920, in which Salata played a crucial role.
+Salata acted as an intermediary between the two delegations, and his conversations with Serbian Foreign Minister Ante Trumbić determined the extent of Italy's territorial gains.
 A few days after the treaty, Salata was named senator.
 During the first Bonomi government, Salata's sway decreased.
 However, he was able to establish regional advisory panels, which were open to the prominent local political personalities of the different areas, including from the minorities, which were given the duty of studying and approve the process of annexation of the new territories to Italy.